LiamRR/vmware-infrastructure/README.md

 Apply complete!
 Resources: 6 added, 0 changed, 0 destroyed.
 ```

-Verify that the parent a child vApps exist and thier respective VMs: -
+Verify that the parent, child vApps exist and thier respective VMs: -

 ![Lumon Industries vApp example](screenshots/lumon-vpp.png "Lumon Industries vApp example")

 ### Destroying the Infrastructure

-Now that we've proved we can deploy vApps and virtual machines and manage them using Terraform, we can destroy the infrastrucre to save resources: -
+Now that we've proved we can deploy vApps, virtual machines and manage them using Terraform, we can destroy the infrastrucre to save resources: -

 ```bash
 terrafrom destroy -auto-approve -var-file=environments/copenhagen/lumon.tfvars
 ```

+Ideally, I'd have added some Github actions into this project but since I've removed the provider authentication for the time being there wasn't much point.